IBM Cloud Docs

 In dialog, fuzzy matching helps your assistant recognize dictionary-based entity mentions in user input.
 It uses a dictionary lookup approach to match a word from the user input to an existing entity value or synonym in the skill's training data.
 For example, if the user enters boook, and your training data contains a @reading_material entity with a book value, then fuzzy matching recognizes that the two terms (boook and book) mean the same thing.

-In dialog, when you enable both autocorrection and fuzzy matching, the fuzzy matching function runs before autocorrection is triggered.
-If it finds a term that it can match to an existing dictionary entity value or synonym, it adds the term to the list of words that belong to the skill, and does not correct it.
+In dialog, when both autocorrection and fuzzy matching are enabled, fuzzy matching runs first.
+If it matches a term to a dictionary entity value or synonym, it marks the term as belonging to the skill.
+It then skips autocorrection for that term.

-For example, if a user enters a sentence like I wnt to buy a boook, fuzzy matching recognizes that the term boook means the same thing as your entity value book, and adds it to the protected words list.
-Your assistant corrects the input to be, I want to buy a boook.
-Notice that it corrects wnt but does not correct the spelling of boook.
-If you see this type of result when you are testing your dialog, you might think your assistant is misbehaving.
-However, your assistant is not.
-Thanks to fuzzy matching, it correctly identifies boook as a @reading_material entity mention.
-And thanks to autocorrection revising the term to want, your assistant is able to map the input to your #buy_something intent.
-Each feature does its part to help your assistant understand the meaning of the user input.
+For example, if a user enters a sentence like I wnt to buy a boook, fuzzy matching identifies that boook matches your entity value book and adds it to the protected words list.
+Your assistant then corrects the input to I want to buy a boook.
+Notice that it fixes wnt but does not change boook.
+If you see this behavior when you test your dialog, it might seem like the assistant is making a mistake.
+However, it is behaving correctly.